 Thanks to the first training school organized by the MonoGutHealth project (here you can see blog about it), I had the chance to meet all the other ESRs and their supervisors.
 It was the perfect occasion to build a working and social network with my colleagues.
 Moreover, we could spend some time in Poland, a country I have never been before and I really appreciated.

 Since the beginning of my PhD, I sugnificantly improved my knowledge on pig and poultry nutrition and physiology.
 I learnt how to introduce my project and present the research outcomes in front of different kind of audiences.
-I had my first experience using Python programming language for data analysis and machine learning, which is something I have never done before in my studies and I find exciting.
+I had my first experience using Python programming language for data analysis and machine learningA branch of artificial intelligence (AI) and computer science that focused on teaching computers to …, which is something I have never done before in my studies and I find exciting.

 I improved my veterinary skills as well, I had the chance to work with advance imaging analysis techniques, such as Computer Tomography and Dual-energy X-ray absorptiometry scan imaging.
 Moreover, I got the opportunity to practice “on the field” with the pigs from our facility.